InterviewMap/CS-Interview-Knowledge-Map/DataStruct/dataStruct-en.md

   }
   // combine
   union(p, q) {
-    // find the parent node the two number let i = this.find(p)
+    // find the parent node of the two number let i = this.find(p)
     let j = this.find(q)
     if (i === j) return
-    // compare the deepth of the two trees and add the less to the more
+    // compare the deepth of the two trees
     // if the deepth is equal, add as you wish if (this.rank[i] < this.rank[j]) {
       this.parent[i] = j